Where to Stay in Florence - A Local’s Neighborhood Guide

 Where to stay

-Hotel Lungarno - Elegant and refined, with breathtaking views of the Arno and original works of art.
-Here, Ponte Vecchio is your next-door neighbor, offering a once-in-a-lifetime experience. $500-$1,000 USD per night depending on the season.
+Hotel Lungarno - Elegant and refined, with breathtaking views of the Arno and original works of art decorating the common areas.
+Overlooking, Ponte Vecchio, it's one of my top choices for all out luxury. $500-$1,000 USD per night.

-Soprarno Suites - On the top floors of an old mansion and filled with vintage furnishings, this is an appropriately bohemian, albeit luxurious, base in middle of the Oltrarno, the city’s artisan quarter. $250-$300 per night.
+Soprarno Suites - On the top floors of an old mansion and filled with vintage furnishings, this hotel is luxurious, but also bohemian and full of character.
+It's in the middle of buzzing Santo Spirito and an easy walk to the city center's sights.
+I think it's great. $250-$300 per night.

 Spirit of Florence - A boutique little guesthouse right on Piazza Santo Spirito, the hotel has only a few rooms, which are charmingly decorated and surprisingly spacious.
 With triples and suites, it’s a great option if traveling in a group. $150-$250.